trz-maier/iax/README.md

 <br>

-If the above fails I recommend you clone the repository to your local directory
+If the above fails I recommend that you clone the repository to your local directory using

 ```bash
 git clone https://github.com/trz-maier/iax
 ```
-and install it into your local environment
+and install it into your local environment with
 ```bash
 python iax\setup.py bdist_wheel
 ```